kire9613/KTH_master_thesis/TEAM3_README.md

 |Stop_distance|Float|d|Distance at which the emergency break should enable|

 #### Purpose
 The purpose of this node is to stop the car if it gets too close to an object to protect it in case of accidents.
-Perhaps it could be added that instead of stopping, it should try to avoid the obstacle through steering.

 ## 3. Speed and Steering